On this page

 Inside Look at Online CNA Classes in Greensboro

 The availability of online coursework provides students an additional level of study convenience and flexibility.
 Currently, however, most CNA classes in Greensboro are only offered entirely in-person.
 Lecture and lab classes are usually on-campus with in-person clinicals at approved practice facilities in and around the Greensboro area.
-At present, in terms of online CNA classes in Greensboro, NC and vicinity, only Rockingham Community College offers a hybrid (online/on-campus) option for its Nurse Aid program with Mount Eagle’s hybrid program promised soon.
-Also, due to the pandemic, many programs are beginning to move all or some of their didactic classes online.
-Students in such programs should continue to expect in-person clinicals as part of their program’s requirements.
+Currently, only Rockingham Community College offers a hybrid (online/on-campus) option for its Nurse Aid program in the Greensboro area.
+As a result of the coronavirus pandemic, some programs are beginning to move all or some of their didactic classes online.
+Students in such programs should continue to expect in-person clinicals as part of their program’s requirements, however.

 To learn more about distance learning options for CNA students, visit our guide to online CNA classes.